cypherpunk-academy/2064/en/070_2023_The Manifesto_2.md

 He turned the page.

 "8 - We need courage, much courage, to overcome fear.
-Fear is one of the two great instruments of oppression.
+Fear is one of the two main instruments of oppression.
 The more anxious people are, the easier it is to manipulate and control them.
 Intimidation makes slaves.
 Courage is the strength to overcome fear.
 Courage is as contagious as fear.

-And anger, it is the warm, powerful power in our body.
+And anger, it is the warm, mighty power in our body.
 Anger is not aggression.
 We need a lot of anger to overcome crippling hope.
 Hope made from the outside paralyzes you.
 We don't need this.
-We always have enough hope of our own in us.
+We always have enough hope for our own in us.
 We just lose sight of them sometimes.
 Hope dies last."